Prodaturu/Minishell/README.md

 ## Grade: 101/100

 **Minishell** is a 42 school project that involves reimplementing a "mini" bash terminal.
-In this project, I've re-implemented the following built-in functions:
+In this project, We've re-implemented the following built-in functions:

 ![](./extras/showcase.gif)